Home » Indian Polity » State Human Rights Commission

 If a direction or order is needed, it may also contact the Supreme Court or the State High Court.
 Despite all the authority granted to the State Human Rights Commission, it is only required to act in relation to a case within a year of its occurrence; otherwise, it ceases to fall under its jurisdiction.
 26 states have established State Human Rights Commissions in their various states as of this writing, and they are successfully working to uphold human rights in those states.

-State Human Rights Commission Achievements
+Achievements of State Human Rights Commission

 In order to defend and advance human rights in various states, India formed State Human Rights Commissions (SHRCs).
 15 members of the Irula tribe who were harassed by the Villupuram police have been awarded compensation totaling Rs.
 75 lakhs by the Tamil Nadu State Human Rights Commission.